geomagpy/MARTAS/README.md

         $ python3 acquisition_mqtt.py -m /path/to/martas.cfg -u mosquittouser -P mosquittopasswd

-### 5. Setup of a Broker
+### 4.8 Setup of a Broker

 A broker defines a system which is permanently receiving data from a MARTAS system via MQTT, i.e. MARTAS publishes data to the broker.
 The broker can be the same system as the one running MARTAS (when following the installation instructions, your system will be ready to act as a broker), but it can also be an external machine.
 MARTAS makes use of a mosquitto brokers.
 Everything what you need to do to establish a broker is to install mosquitto as outlined in 1.1.
 If you want to use authentication on the broker follow the steps outlined in section 1.3.
 In order to use this broker, make sure that MARTAS can reach this broker system via its address (IP/HTTP) on port 1883.

-### 6. Setting up MARCOS
+## 5. Setting up MARCOS

 In the following we are setting up MARCOS to collect measurement data from a broker.
 MARCOS subscribes to the broker and receives any new data published there.
-All three systems, MARTAS, BROKER, and MARCOS can run on the same machine as different processes, but also run on multiple machines.
+All three systems, MARTAS, BROKER, and MARCOS can run on the same machine as different processes.
 You can also have several MARCOS collectors accessing the same broker independently.

+### 5.1 MARCOS specific configurations

-MARCOS subscribes to the data broker and obtains publish data of a defined subject.
-You can select whether this data is then stored into archive files, into a data base (mariadb, mysql) and/or published on a webserver.
+MARCOS subscribes to the data broker and obtains published data depending on the selected "topic".
+You can select whether this data is then stored into files (binary buffer files, supported by MagPy), into a data base (mariadb, mysql) and/or published on a webserver.
+You can also select multiple destinations.
+These selections are done during initialization.
+As outlines above it is important to know these destinations already before initializing MARCOS and provide credentials using MagPys addcred method.
+No further configurations are necessary.

-### 6.1 Basic setup:

-a) Use the MARTAS installation script

-        $ cd /path/to/MARTAS/install
-        $ sudo sh marcos.install.sh
-      -> follow the instructions

-b) Check /etc/martas/broker.cfg   ("broker" might be replaced if you use have chosen a different name)

-        $ nano /etc/martas/broker.cfg

-c) Adding a start option to crontab

-   In case that the MARCOS collector process hangs up or gets terminated by an unkown reason it is advisable to add a start option to crontab, which starts the collector in case it is not running any more

-   Add the following line to /etc/crontab

-      12  0  *  *  *  root    /etc/init.d/collect-broker start

-### 6.2 Running the collection sytem
+### 5.2 Running a collection job

-a) When installation is finished you can start the system as follows:
+After initialization you will find a bash job with the selected name (i.e. myjon) within your .martas directory.
+You can start this job manually as follows.:

-        $ sudo /etc/init.d/collect-broker start
+        $ bash collect-myjob.sh start

     - The following options are now available:
-        $ sudo /etc/init.d/collect-broker status
-        $ sudo /etc/init.d/collect-broker start
+        $ bash collect-myjob.sh start
-        $ sudo /etc/init.d/collect-broker restart
-        $ sudo /etc/init.d/collect-broker stop
+        $ bash collect-myjob.sh stop
+        $ bash collect-myjob.sh restart
+        $ bash collect-myjob.sh status
+        $ bash collect-myjob.sh update #(important for first time usage with database - see below)

-   Please note: if database outputis selected: on default on the data table will be written.
-If you want to create/update DATAINFO and SENSOR information, then run the collector with the -v option at least once.
+Please note: if database output is selected then by default only the data table will be written.
+If you want to create/update DATAINFO and SENSOR information, which usually is the case when running the sensor collection job for the first time then run the collector with the "update" option, at least for a few seconds/minutes.
-        e.g. python3 collector.py -m /etc/martas/broker.cfg -v

-b) Running the collector from the commandline:

-        python collector.py -b brokeradress -u myuser -P mypassword
+        $ bash collect-myjob.sh update

-### 6.3 Data destinations
+### 5.3 Data destinations

-#### 6.3.1 Saving incoming data as files
+#### 5.3.1 Saving incoming data as files

-Select destination "file"
+Select destination "file" during initialization.
+You will also have to provide a file path then.
+Within this file path a directory named with the SensorID will be created and within this directory daily binary files will be created again with SensorId and date as file name.
+The binary files have a single, ASCII readable header line describing its packing formats.
+These binary files can be read with MagPy and transformed into any MagPy supported format.

-#### 6.3.2 Streaming to a database
+#### 5.3.2 Streaming to a database

-Select destination "db"

-Stream data to a database requires a preconfigured MagPy conform database structure.
-That can be done a few steps:

-1) Install MariaDB or MySQL (please follow instructions as given here for a proper setup)

-        sudo apt-get install mariadb

-2) Create an empty database

-        $(sudo) mysql -u root -p mysql
-        sql> CREATE DATABASE mydb;  # please replace mydb with a name of your choice

-3) Grant access to this database for a specific user

-        sql> GRANT ALL PRIVILEGES to user ... sql> exit;

-4) Initialize the database

-       $ python3
-       >>> import magpy.database
-       >>> db = mysql.connect()
-       >>> dbinit(db)

-5) Eventually add the database credentials with addcred
+Checkout the MagPy instructions to setup and initialize a MagPy data base.
+This is usually done within minutes and then can be readily used for MARCOS data collections or MARTAS dissemination.
+Instruction can be found here (magpy link).
+When initializing MARCOS and selecting destination "db" you will need to provide a credential shortcut for the database.
+You can create such credentials using addcred.
+Use addcred -h for all options.

-      $ addcred -d db -c mydb -u user ...
+      $ addcred -d db -c mydb -u user -p secret -h localhost

-On default, meta information is not considered
+Please use the "update" option when running a job with a new sensor for the first time to create default inputs into the database (and not only the data table).

-#### 6.3.3 Starting a WEB interface with MARCOS
+#### 5.3.3 Streaming to a web interface

 Select destination "websocket"